IceNetworkGitHub/CCNA/Security/ACLs For Packet Filtering.md

 - access list 2 deny host 10.16.0.0 0.0.255.255
 - Remember to create permit any for access list 2.

+## Final Best Practices According to Cisco Press and Wendell Odom ##

+- Place extended ACLs as close as possible to the source of the packet.
+This strategy allows ACLs to discard the packets early.
+- Place standard ACLs as close as possbile to the destination of the packet.
+This strategy avoids the mistake with standard ACLs (which match the source IPv4 address only) of unintentionally discarding packets that did no need to be discarded.
+- Place more specific statements early in the ACL.
+- Disable an ACL from its interface (using no ip access-group interface subcommand) before making changes to the ACL.

 ## Cisco Documentation ##
 - https://www.cisco.com/c/en/us/support/docs/security/ios-firewall/23602-confaccesslists.html
+- Cisco Learning Network.